-Our compensation programs are intended to enable us to attract, motivate, reward and retain the management talent required to achieve operational and corporate objectives, and thereby contribute to the success of the Company with the goal and intention of increasing stockholder value.
-A substantial portion of the potential compensation of our senior executives is performance-based and tied to goals that are intended to enhance shareholder value without jeopardizing our financial strength or creating incentives to take excessive risks.
-A significant portion of the incentive compensation opportunities for our executive officers can only be realized by them on a deferred basis, subjecting the pay that our executives receive to the same risks undertaken by the Company and our shareholders.
+A substantial portion of the potential compensation of our senior executives is without jeopardizing our financial strength or creating incentives to take excessive risks.
+A significant portion of the incentive compensation opportunities for our executive officers can only be realized by them on a deferred basis, subjecting executives' pay to the same risks undertaken by the Company and our shareholders.

+- · performance-based,

+- · based on multi-year periods, and

+- tied to goals that are intended to enhance shareholder value,

 It is our policy to provide incentives to senior management to achieve both short-term and long-term objectives and to reward exceptional performance and contributions to the management of our businesses and the execution of the short-term and long-term strategic and financial objectives set by the Company's Board of Directors.
-Our Compensation Committee utilizes a number of different metrics with which to incentivize management and judge and reward their performance.
+Our Compensation Committee utilizes a number of different metrics to incentivize management and evaluate and reward their performance.
 Our executive compensation program includes four key components:

-- competitive base salary - annual cash incentive bonuses based upon objective and subjective company and individual performance - equity-based long-term incentive compensation, and - retirement, health and welfare benefits, and limited perquisites.
+- competitive base salary, - short-term and long-term cash incentive bonuses which, for the CEO and COO, are based solely upon objective company performance. - · equity-based long-term incentive compensation, and - · retirement, health and welfare benefits, and limited perquisites.

 We believe that the compensation of our executives should reflect the executives' level of job responsibility and be related to individual and company performance.
 Because the performance of our executives greatly impacts our results, a significant portion of their compensation should be variable and based on individual and corporate performance.
-All equity grants to our NEOs since the fall of 2011 have been 100% performance-based, and annual cash bonuses to our CEO, COO and CFO are 100% performance-based.
+All equity grants to our NEOs for the last five years have been 100% performance-based, and annual and long-term cash bonuses to our CEO and COO are 100% performance-based.
 Our approach to compensation relates, in large part, to the fact that our Company is a diversified holding company.
 As such, our senior corporate management's responsibilities include both managing and assessing the operational results at our principal subsidiaries and businesses, recruiting, developing and supervising management at both the subsidiary and corporate levels and overseeing the following financial activities, among others:

-- the maintenance of our strong consolidated balance sheet - the allocation of our capital and resources - the assessment and determination of our capital requirements and needs - our cash and cash equivalent liquidity - · our financing transactions - the identification of and execution on advantageous acquisition or disposition opportunities - returning capital to shareholders, including through the ongoing evaluation and execution of opportunities to repurchase our own stock as well as through corporate dividends, and - the continuing evaluation of all our assets and operations.
+- · the maintenance of our strong consolidated balance sheet - the allocation of our capital and resources - the assessment and determination of our capital requirements and needs - · our cash and cash equivalent liquidity - · our financing transactions - the identification of and execution on advantageous acquisition or disposition opportunities, as well as the integration of businesses we acquire - returning capital to shareholders, including through the ongoing evaluation and execution of opportunities to repurchase our own stock as well as through corporate dividends - setting operational and financial goals at the Company's businesses, and overseeing the efforts of the business executive teams to meet or exceed those goals - the continuing evaluation of all our assets and operations.